nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

 You can read more about Composer and its main repository at [http://packagist.org](http://packagist.org "Packagist").
 To install Mockery using Composer, first install Composer for your project using the instructions on the Packagist home page.
-You can then define your dependency on Mockery using the suggested parameters below.
+You can then define your development dependency on Mockery using the suggested parameters below.
+While every effort is made to keep the master branch stable, you may prefer to use the current stable version tag instead.

     {
-        "require": {
+        "require-dev": {
-            "mockery/mockery": ">=0.7.2"
+            "mockery/mockery": "dev-master@dev"
         }
     }

+To install, you then may call:

+    composer.phar install --dev

+This will install Mockery as a development dependency but will not install it for regular non-development installs.

 **PEAR**